Embedded systems testing: methods, challenges and best practices

 Static code analysis

 Identifies structural issues and risks early, before execution.
+Learn more about static analysis tools.

 Continuous testing